Grow Old And Die Young

 Bollingen Prize winning writer Fred Chappell says, "Her is memoir, meditation series, poetry, photo/art gallery, nature notebook, scientific ponderance, and exhortation for the protection of the wild.
 It is handsome to look at, fun to repage through, a joy to display . . . a grand collector's item.
 Future folks will come looking."

 WHAT IS THIS BOOK ABOUT:

-On a practical level, the book fits in the wetlands preservation effort anywhere wetlands exist.
-Thousands of scientific and media articles and books have explained the importance of wetlands in economic and environmental terms.
-Ultimately, we will pay attention to these reasoned facts and act on them for one reason only—because we care.
-We’ll care because we come to recognize these places offer more than biology; more than costs and benefits.
+Despite all we have inflicted on the natural world around us, we are the only species that cares for the world as a whole.
+We care because we come to recognize more than biology; more than costs and benefits.
 We want to preserve what we love.
 Grow Old And Die Young is that necessary love story.
 Through the story of a man who has traveled much of the world and seen its achievements and tragedies, this story connects the soggy, muddy, salty, marshy, mosquito clouded, and subtly beautiful world of coastal wetlands to every human heart.